ibrahim-s/linkLibrary/readme.md

 *	After assigning a gesture to the addon, using that gesture or shortcut you can open the main dialog of the addon
 *	A dialog will open, listing all libraries or categories of links that are found.
-*	At first only one library named General will be found, it is empty, ready to host general links.
+*	At first no libraries found, it is empty, ready to host the libraries you wish to establish  .
 *	Tabing on that dialog, you can rename, remove, or add any libraries or category of links you want at any time.
 *	On the list of libraries, stand on one of your choice, and press enter.
 *	A dialog for that library will open, showing all links in it, if any is present(name or label of links) in a list .